 Happy October!
 I’m back to recap the books I read during Q3 (July, August, September), and there were a lot of good ones that made their way to my nightstand.
 The first quarter of this year, I read 21 books, in the second quarter of this year, I read 28 books, and in this past quarter, I read 22 books, bringing my total for the year so far to 71 books.
 The reading goal I set for myself at the start of the year was 75 books, so unless things go totally awry, I’m confident I’ll get there soon.
 (You can view my tips for reading often here.)

-Before I recap all the books I read this spring, I wanted to remind you of my book rating system:
+Before I recap all the books I read this summer, I wanted to remind you of my book rating system:

 - Five Stars: an amazing book I could not put down and/or stop thinking about once I finished it; would highly recommend reading it!